smc/Karumbi/README.md

 License
 =======

-See COPYING file with the font.
+See LICENSE.txt file with the font.